ShivamGoyal-1509/EC530_LLM_FinalProject/README.md

 ## Continuous Integration with GitHub Actions

-This project uses GitHub Actions for automated testing and code quality checks.
-The workflow:
+This project uses GitHub Actions for automated testing and code quality assurance.
+The workflow is defined in `.github/workflows/streamlit-app-test.yml` and consists of three main jobs:

+### 1. Linting (Code Quality Check)
-1. **Linting**: Checks code quality and applies formatting with flake8 and black
+- **Tools Used**: flake8 and black
-2. **Unit Testing**: Runs all tests in the `tests/` directory using pytest
-3. **Streamlit Testing**: Performs basic smoke tests on the Streamlit app
+- **Functions**:
+  - flake8 checks code for syntax errors and undefined names
+  - black formats the code to follow a consistent style

+### 2. Unit Testing
+- **Tools Used**: pytest with pytest-mock
+- **Tests**:
+  - **Database Tests**: Verifies that all database operations work correctly (connect, create, insert, retrieve)
+  - **OpenAI Utility Tests**: Tests teaching material generation and grading with mocked API responses
+  - **Email Validation Tests**: Ensures the email validation function correctly accepts or rejects email addresses

+### 3. Streamlit Integration
+- Verifies that the Streamlit application files can be properly loaded
+- Ensures all dependencies are correctly installed

+### When Tests Run
+The GitHub Actions workflow runs automatically on:
+- Every push to the main branch
+- Every pull request targeting the main branch
+- Manual triggers from the GitHub Actions tab

+### How the Testing Works
+- **Mocking**: The tests use Python's unittest.mock to simulate external dependencies
+  - SQLite database connections are mocked to avoid real database operations
+  - OpenAI API calls are mocked to avoid real API usage and costs
+  - Streamlit's session state is mocked to avoid initialization issues

+- **Test Isolation**: Each test focuses on a specific function or feature, ensuring changes don't break existing functionality

 ### Running Tests Locally